TheGiftsProject/omniauth-ebay/README.md

 `email` - The user's email address.

+`full_name` - The user's registered full name.

+`country` - The user's registered country.

 * Extra data - We're also passing an optional parameter, `return_to`, which allows you to specify a URL you want the redirect the user to when the authentication process is completed.